 Manual Extraction: The health plan obtains appointment data that is manually extracted from the provider’s practice management software (e.g., the provider’s office checks the appointment scheduling system for the next available urgent care and non-urgent appointment for each provider manually, and provides this information to the health plan); or

-Electronic Extraction: The health plan obtains appointment data that is electronically extracted from the provider’s practice management software (e.g., the provider’s office or provider group electronically download from the appointment scheduling system the next available urgent care and non-urgent appointment for each provider, and provides this information to the health plan).
+Electronic Extraction: The health plan obtains appointment data that is electronically extracted from the provider’s practice management software (e.g., the provider’s office or provider group electronically download from the appointment scheduling system the next available urgent care and non-urgent appointment for each provider and then provides this information to the health plan).

 44. A health plan may use Manual or Electronic Extraction to obtain the next available urgent care and non-urgent appointment for a provider that was selected to be surveyed, if all of the following requirements are met: